timescale/docs/timescale-cloud/maintenance.md

 Non-critical software updates are applied during a maintenance window that you can define to suit your workload.
 If we detect a security vulnerability that affects you, we might need to perform maintenance outside of the scheduled maintenance window.

 <highlight type="important">
-During a maintenance update, the DNS name remains the same, but the IP address it points to changes.
+After a maintenance update, the DNS name remains the same, but the IP address it points to changes.
 </highlight>